elbakramer/axserve/README.md

 My personal goal was to use 32bit COM/OCX feature in python.
 So based on the analysis and my goal, my final decision was:

-- Not to bring the COM/OCX part of dependency to python
+- Not to bring the COM/OCX part of dependency to the python side
-- But make the dependency loose by supporting that using IPC technique with some libraries like gRPC
+- But make the dependency loose by supporting the functionality using an IPC technique with some libraries like gRPC
 - Learn Qt6 and use that for development
 - Build Qt6 for 32bit architecture support on my own
 - Build single server executable and use that in python
 - More specificaly, run the server executable using `subprocess` and connect to that using `grpcio`

-And here is the outcome of the server part.
+And this project is the outcome of those choices.

 # Usage